Not got the time for lengthy gardening jobs? Then these low maintenance garden ideas are just what you need.

 'Switching from ground level beds and borders to raised beds will make planting, growing, weeding and watering instantly easier,' says Henry Blake, Managing Director of WoodBlocX.
 'Build your raised beds at a height and width that suits you and your lifestyle and fill with fresh weed-free soil,' he says.

-'Raised beds are also brilliant for landscaping sloping gardens, creating easily accessible tiers and can be customised to include seating, retaining walls and steps.'
+'Raised beds are also brilliant for landscaping sloping gardens, creating easily accessible tiers and can be customized to include seating, retaining walls and steps.'
 You can leave them looking natural, or paint them to suit your garden's style.